klaidoshka/vehicle-crashes/README.md

 - Back-End validation should return aggregated messages, if errors were found
 - - Currently: it returns only one message, displays in a alert
 - - Possible change: return array of messages, display in a table within abstract modal

-# ----------------------------------------------------- #

-- Authentication and Authorization
-- - Using: Spring Security

-- Email Confirmation
-- - Using: Spring Mail Service

-- CSV Reader (for crashes page w/ children data)
-- - Using: 3rd-Party Library
-- - Changes Required: Add a template for the CSV file
 ```